engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 During security tests and <!-- vale alex.ProfanityMaybe = NO -->penetration<!-- vale alex.ProfanityMaybe = YES --> tests, allies uncover and exploit vulnerabilities in our system before malicious entities take advantage of them.
 Domain experts stress the boundaries in systems, trying to effectively break our software.
 Broken states in our systems lead to flaws in our product, such as multiple shipments of a single order.

-## Nightly, alpha, and beta programs
+## Nightly, Alpha, and Beta Programs

 Thus far, we have discussed manual tests done internally or by third-party providers.
 A common strategy to demonstrate build stability and user acceptance is to offer early releases to a restricted control group consisting of power users.
 Sorted by recency, these programs are termed: